 By reviewing this information, Dr. Chundru is able to create an easy-to-understand, professional, thorough, and unbiased report for the requesting party about whether or not there were any medical missteps, negligence, or malpractice.
 If it’s determined that a medical malpractice lawsuit will be pursued after receiving the report, Dr. Chundru is able to work side by side with his clients throughout trial as a medical malpractice expert witness.

 Contact Dr. Chundru to Consult About a Medical Record Review Today

-Whether you recently lost a loved one and suspect the correct medical procedures weren’t followed during his or her treatment, or you suspect a deceased patient’s family may be pursuing a medical malpractice case, Dr. Chundru can provide you his professional services through a medical record review.
-One of only about 500 board-certified forensic pathologists in the United States, Dr. Chundru is uniquely trained to provide this vital information which can provide closure or, in some cases, help plaintiffs or defendants during a medical malpractice lawsuit.
+Whether you recently lost a loved one and suspect the correct medical procedures weren’t followed during his or her treatment, or you suspect a deceased patient’s family may be pursuing a medical malpractice case, Dr. Chundru can provide his professional services through a medical record review.
+One of only about 500 board-certified forensic pathologists in the United States, Dr. Chundru is uniquely trained to deliver this vital information which can give closure or, in some cases, help plaintiffs or defendants during a medical malpractice lawsuit.

 To learn more about how Dr. Chundru can assist you, contact him today by calling (305) 283-3371.